Wikistrat

 Wikistrat Inc. is a geostrategic analysis and business consultancy founded in Israel in 2010 by Joel Zamel and Daniel Green and headquartered in the United States.
 It describes itself as the world's first crowdsourced consultancy leveraging a global network of over 2,000 subject-matter experts.
-74 percent of the firm’s revenue came from clients that were foreign governments such as United Arab Emirates and United States Government after which Deloitte is the biggest contributor.
+The vast majority of Wikistrat’s clients are foreign governments.
+The firm has also engaged in intelligence gathering.